elzekool/KoolDevelop/README.md

 KoolDevelop - PHP 5.3+ Framework
 ================================

+**Notice: This framework is still in heavy development.
+Use it if you like it but expect things to break.
+Use at your own risk **

 The KoolDevelop is a modern, namespaced, object-oriented PHP framework.
 Altrough it uses modern grammer it is made to be easy understandible and no-nonsence